gdbooks/3DCollisions/Chapter3/raycasting.md

 #Ray Casting

 Ray casting is mainly used to query the world.

-In general, you have a ray
+TODO: Write descriptions